What is Emergency Assistance?

-So when you apply for EA, consider the time of year and what other emergencies you are likely to face within the next twelve months.
-If you think you are likely to have a worse emergency later in the year (during the most expensive heating months, for example) and you can get by right now, consider waiting to apply until later in the year, when you might need the help even more.
+When you apply for EA,think about the time of year and what other emergencies might come up in the next twelve months.
+If you think you might have a worse emergency later in the year (during the most expensive heating months, for example) and you can get by right now, consider waiting to apply until later in the year.

 You can still be eligible for EA if:

-- Your child did not live with you when she got EA
+- Your child did not live with you when they got EA,

 - your income was not used to decide that child's eligibility, and